-- · Take no fewer than four semesters of full-time study in regular course work with a load of 12 credits per semester - Register for 64 credits by completing 48 or more credits of formal course work in lecture, seminars, directed-study, and reading courses, and 16 credits for the dissertation:
+- Take no fewer than four semesters of full-time study in regular course work with a load of 12 credits per semester - Register for 64 credits by completing 48 or more credits of formal course work in lecture, seminars, directed-study, and reading courses, and 16 credits for the dissertation:

-reading courses, and to creates for the dissertation.

-Area of Concentration 33

-Includes GSEM920

-Area of Cognate 9

-Required Courses 6

-GSEM854 (3), GSEM860 (3)

-Dissertation 16

-GSFM995 (1-9)
+Area of Concentration Includes GSEM920 (Requires attendance for two consecutive semesters-registering once for 3 credit hours) Area of Cognate Pequired Courses GSEM854 (3), GSEM860 (3) Dissertation GSEM995 (1-12)

-(Students with recognized teaching experience at the college/ graduate level may substitute a course in either the emphasis or cognate area for GSEM860.)
+(Students with recognized teaching experience at the college/graduate level may substitute a course in either the emphasis or cognate area for GSEM860.)

-- Take all course work at the Seminary on the 600-, 800-, and 900-levels; some non-seminary graduate courses may be approved by the student's doctoral committee in consultation with the director of the PhD-ThD Programs. - Take at least two semesters of formal full-time study consecutively and in residence, registering each semester for no fewer than 8 credits.
+- Take all course work at the Seminary on the 600-, 800-, and 900-levels; some non-seminary graduate courses may be approved by the student's doctoral committee in consultation with the director of the PhD-ThD Programs. - Take a minimun of 24 credits on the 800- and 900-levels. - Take at least two semesters of formal full-time study consecutively and in residence, registering each semester for no fewer than 8 credits.
 At least 33 credits (of the minimum 48) must be taken in residence. - Attend doctoral colloquia and chapels. - Achieve grades of B (3.00) or better and/or S. Only such grades are credited toward the degree requirements.
 No more than 15 credits in courses with an S grade may be applied to the program requirements.
 If the student falls below this minimum GPA, he/she is placed on probation and can regain regular standing only after having again reached the B (3.00) level.
 The matriculation of a student with grades below B may be terminated after review by the PhD-ThD Committee.
 A student who accumulates more than three grades of C or below (2.00 or below) is not allowed to continue in the doctoral program.